hwborchers/ctv-numericalmath/README.md

     independently, otherwise a Macauley2 process in the cloud will be instantiated.

-Please note that commercial programs such as MATLAB, Maple, or Mathematica do have facilities to call R functions (if R is installed on your computer).
+Please note that commercial programs such as MATLAB, Maple, or Mathematica do have facilities to call R functions.

 ### Related links: